 There are several manufactured greywater systems on the market in the US and Canada, and many more in Australia.
-They all have the same basic concept: collect the greywater in a temporary storage tank, filter and disinfect it, then pump it out for toilet flushing or landscape irrigation.
+They all have the same basic concept: collect the greywater in a temporary storage tank, filter and maybe disinfect it, then pump it out for toilet flushing or landscape irrigation.

 In most single family homes with yards, using greywater directly for irrigation provides the greatest water savings for the least cost, embodied energy, energy use, and maintenance.
 In multi-family or commercial buildings with little irrigation need, reusing greywater to flush toilets can save significant amounts of water.
 Manufactured systems require regular maintenance, and a 6-month study in the UK found that several systems installed in private residences failed because their users didn’t maintain them.

 Manufactured Greywater Systems for Irrigation

 Some manufactured greywater systems rely on a person to clean the filter.
 These systems are more prone to failure due to lack of maintenance.
 If you are considering a system that requires manual filter cleaning get a maintenance contract with the installer to upkeep the filter, or install a system with a self-cleaning filter instead.

 These systems are currently on the market and have a manually cleaned filter: